top of page

 1.1 What is an au pair?

-Au-pair comes from French and means "reciprocal".
-The au-pair visa is intended to enable young foreign people to learn the German language and get to know German culture in return for small services within a German family.
+Au pair comes from French and means "reciprocity."
+The au pair visa is designed to enable young foreigners to learn the German language and experience German culture in return for performing minor services within a German family.
 In return, they receive a small fee (pocket money) and are provided with free food and accommodation .
-In return, au-pairs carry out tasks such as:
+In return, au pairs perform tasks such as:

 • Childcare (e.g. supervision and play),